Walmart has opened its first supercenter in Eastvale, California, marking the retailer’s entry into one of the state’s fastest-growing communities.

 Modern format, digital integration

-The store features a reimagined layout with expanded home and apparel sections.
 Digital shelf labels, QR codes and interactive touchpoints aim to streamline the in-store experience.
-The location offers delivery in as little as one hour, including prescriptions, alongside curbside pickup options.
+The location offers delivery in as quick as one hour, including prescriptions, alongside curbside pickup options.

 The pharmacy includes a clinical services room and offers hundreds of prescriptions through Walmart’s $4 Prescription Program.
-The store also houses a Vision Center and a fuel station.
+The store also houses a vision center and a fuel station.

 Associates have access to Walmart’s Live Better U program, which provides company-paid skills certificates and college degrees.
-The program is part of the retailer’s broader effort to create career pathways beyond entry-level positions.

 Community investment

-The Eastvale opening comes as Walmart remodels 11 stores across Southern California, including five in the Inland Empire.
 Those remodels include stores in Upland, Moreno Valley, Jurupa Valley and Barstow.
 Updates will bring improved signage, expanded departments and enhanced pickup and delivery capabilities.

 The retailer broke ground on the Eastvale location in March 2024.
 The store is part of Walmart’s broader plan to build or convert more than 150 stores and complete additional remodels by 2029.